upendrabhattarai/githubdesktop_workshop/README.md

 # githubdesktop_workshop
 My first github repository using GitHub Desktop!
+Made with materials devleoped in part by the HBC training team

 ## Overview
 Our code will demonstrate the different code snippets that have been used for programming